MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 Every PowerShell session (**PSSession**) uses a session configuration, also known as an endpoint.
-When users create a session that connects to the computer, they can select a session configuration or use the default session configuration that is registered when you enable PowerShell remoting.
+When users create a session that connects to the computer, they can select a session configuration or use the default session configuration that's registered when you enable PowerShell remoting.
 Users can also set the $PSSessionConfigurationName preference variable, which specifies a default configuration for remote sessions created in the current session.